-The new minimum lot size for small lot housing will be 220m.
-A minimum lot size of 300m will be retained for the remaining general residential areas.
-However, to ensure that the impacts of small lot housing are managed appropriately, a LEP clause will be inserted requiring an integrated development application for all lots smaller than 300m.
-An integrated development application of the land and the proposed dwelling at the same time and assessing suitability of the lot size to enable suitable amenity and landscaping (including tree planting).
+The new minimum lot size for small lot housing will be 220m2.
+A minimum lot size of 300m2 will be retained for the remaining general residential areas.
+However, to ensure that the impacts of small lot housing are managed appropriately, a LEP clause will be inserted requiring an integrated development application for all lots smaller than 300m2.
+An integrated development application includes assessing the subdivision of the land and the proposed dwelling at the same time and assessing suitability of the lot size to enable suitable amenity and landscaping (including tree planting).
 Lot sizes for blocks with greater than 10% slope will need to be a minimum of 450sqm.